-Farhan Akhtar-Shibani Dandekar Wedding: Hrithik Roshan dances, Javed Akhtar recites a poem
+Farhan Akhtar-Shibani Dandekar wedding: Hrithik Roshan dances, Javed Akhtar recites a poem

-Actor-Director-Producer Farhan Akhtar is getting married to his longtime partner Shibani Dandekar in Khandala.
-The venue of the wedding is Shabana Azmi and Javed Akhtar’s Khandala farmhouse Sukoon.
-After having given us #couplegoals for years, the adorable couple is hosting an intimate wedding for their close friends and family.
+Actor-Director-Producer Farhan Akhtar married his longtime partner Shibani Dandekar in Khandala on Saturday.
+The venue of the wedding was Shabana Azmi and Javed Akhtar’s Khandala farmhouse, Sukoon.
+After giving us #couplegoals for years, the adorable couple hosted an intimate wedding with their close friends and family.

 Here are the updates from Farhan Akhtar and Shibani Dandekar’s wedding